 Here's an example paragraph.
-The parenthetical in-text citations are highlighted in yellow, and the signal phrases are in blue.
-Note that the second sentence is common knowledge whereas the final sentence is the opinion of the author.
+Citations are highlighted in yellow and signal phrases are in blue.
+Note that the second sentence is common knowledge, whereas the final sentence is clearly the opinion of the author.

-In a 2009 Journal of Restaurant Marketing article, restaurateur Shawna Jackson contends that a restaurant's color scheme influences how hungry its patrons are.
+In [1], restaurateur Shawna Jackson contends that a restaurant's color scheme influences how hungry its patrons are.
 Consider popular fast-food restaurants, which often use red and yellow in their advertising and décor.
-According to a study by Roberta Chen and David Lopez (2016), restaurant customers feel energized in red and yellow environments, which encourages them to order more food.
-The same study indicates that patrons feel relaxed in blue and purple environments, which encourages them to "spend more time considering the menu options and eat at a slower pace" (p.
-29).
-Although blue décor can give your restaurant a more casual, laid-back feel (Chen & Lopez, 2016), Jackson believes it encourages patrons to linger at their tables without ordering additional food or beverages.
+According to a study by Roberta Chen and David Lopez [2], restaurant customers feel energized in red and yellow environments, which encourages them to order more food.
+The same study indicates that patrons feel relaxed in blue and purple environments, which encourages them to "spend more time considering the menu options and eat at a slower pace."
+Although blue décor can give your restaurant a more casual, laid-back feel [2], Jackson believes it encourages patrons to linger at their tables without ordering additional food or beverages.
 Accordingly, it is difficult to identify a popular chain restaurant that decorates with calmer hues.